-At the national, regional, state and local levels the Forest Service works extensively with county, state, tribal, federal, and private stakeholders to proactively implement invasive species management activities across the broader landscape.
+At the national, regional, State and local levels the Forest Service works extensively with county, State, Tribal, Federal, and private stakeholders to proactively implement invasive species management activities across the broader landscape.
 Through an "all lands approach" the Forest Service provides a wide range of technical and financial assistance to help manage invasive species.
 The Forest Service works closely with State forestry agencies to implement State Forest Action Plans to protect forest from threats.

 The Forest Service has also been a major financial supporter for the establishment of Cooperative Weed Management Areas (CWMAs) and Cooperative Invasive Species Management Areas (CISMAs) for nearly two decades, under the National Fish and Wildlife Foundation's "Pulling Together Initiative" grant program.
-This federal grant program lead to the establishment and sustainability of dozens of CWMA and CISMA areas across the nation to expand public and private partnerships against invasive species.
+This Federal grant program led to the establishment and sustainability of dozens of CWMA and CISMA areas across the nation to expand public and private partnerships against invasive species.

 In each region of the country, the Forest Service is also a partner in implementing priority invasive species management actions identified in State invasive species management plans, supporting the implementation of the invasive species components of State Wildlife Action Plans, helping to develop local and regional invasive species management strategies, and providing local support to prevent the spread of invasive species.
-As an example, the Forest Service plays several important roles in implementing the USDA obligations and priorities under the national Quagga-Zebra Mussel Action Plan (QZAP), developed through the interagency Aquatic Nuisance Species Task Force to prevent and control the spread of these high-risk invasive mussels across the US.
-These partnerships help achieve our agency watershed restoration and protection goals.
+As an example, the Forest Service plays several important roles in implementing the USDA obligations and priorities under the national Quagga-Zebra Mussel Action Plan, developed through a Federal-State collaboration to prevent and control the spread of these high-risk invasive mussels across the U.S. These partnerships help achieve our agency watershed restoration and protection goals.

-The Forest Service also provides interagency leadership and support as a member of the Federal Interagency Committee for the Management of Noxious and Exotic Weeds (FICMNEW), and the Federal Interagency Committee for the Management of Invasive Terrestrial Animals and Pathogens (ITAP).
-In addition, the Forest Service serves as an active member of the Invasive Species Committee of the Association of Fish and Wildlife Agencies (AFWA).
-Through these partnerships the Forest Service continues to expand national and state efforts to address the invasive species threat.
+The Forest Service also provides interagency leadership and support as a member of the Federal Interagency Committee for the Management of Noxious and Exotic Weeds, the Aquatic Nuisance Species Task Force, and the Federal Interagency Committee for the Management of Invasive Terrestrial Animals and Pathogens.
+In addition, the Forest Service serves as an active member of the Invasive Species Committee of the Association of Fish and Wildlife Agencies.
+Through these partnerships the Forest Service continues to expand national and State efforts to address the invasive species threat.